 Designing User Interface for medical systems is different to many other types of design.
 As the influence of technology in our lives continues to grow, the standard for contemporary user interface (UI) designs in the healthcare space continues to evolve from flat design to material design, healthcare professionals’ expectations for what a medical device should look and behave like are influenced by the UI trends seen in consumer products.
 But many of the contemporary UI trends in the consumer space do not translate well to safety critical applications in the medical space.
 An incorrect button press or an overlooked header can result in problems best avoided.
 One of the goals of good medical device design is to turn a lot of complicated engineering into a simple package that’s easy to use and understand.
 To help achieve this goal, remember that less is more when designing user interfaces.

 Showing colour coded UI layouts for different probes.

 Greyscale concept designs.

 Showing different states of the various probes on the user interface.

-Good design can add value to every project because it is the first thing customers will see from you; so add a mix of creative thinking and 10+ years professional design experience, I have learned how communication holds the keys to success.
+Good design can add value to every project because it is the first thing customers will see from you, so add a mix of creative thinking to your recipe and 10+ years professional design experience; the ways you communicate hold the keys to your success.